tvision/RackspaceCloudFilesBundle/README.md

 Installation Composer
 -------------------------------

-* 1 First, add the dependent bundles to the vendor/bundles directory.
+* 1 First, add the dependent bundle to the vendor/bundles directory.
 Add the following lines to the composer.json file

 ```
     "require": {
     # ..
-    "liuggio/rackspace-cloud-files-streamwrapper": ">=2.1",
-    "liuggio/rackspace-cloud-files-bundle": ">=2.1",
+    "tvision/rackspace-cloud-files-bundle": ">=2.2",
     # ..
     }
 ```